somerwalker/program-execution-os/README.md

 - establishing governance for cross-functional initiatives

 Programs that involve multiple teams, shared dependencies, and executive oversight benefit from clear operating structures that guide coordination, decision-making, and reporting.

+Execution outputs from Program Execution OS are implemented through delivery practices defined in the Technical Program Management Toolkit repository.

 ---